jakeirs/voice-clarification-app/public/MASTER_PROMPTS/Description_of_app.md

 ```

+---

-**Screen 2: The Generation / Loading Screen**
+### **Screen 2: The Generation / Loading Screen**

-- **What it is:** After the user taps the button, we need a compelling loading screen.
-A simple spinner is boring and creates anxiety.
-- **Visuals:**
+**Purpose:** To turn passive waiting time into an engaging and exciting part of the experience, managing user expectations and building anticipation for the result.

+**Visuals & UI Elements:**

+- **Dynamic Animation:** A visually compelling animation is required.
+This should not be a generic spinner.
-    - A dynamic animation showing the selfie morphing or being sketched into the new pose.
+    - *Concept 1:* A morphing animation where the user's selfie is artistically transformed into the outline of the new pose.
-    - Engaging text that builds anticipation:
-        - "Finding your best light..."
-        - "Perfecting the pose..."
+    - *Concept 2:* A "sketching" or "painting" effect, where the final image is drawn onto the screen.
+- **Engaging Text Snippets:** A series of short, rotating text phrases that appear during the generation process.
-        - "Get ready for your closeup..."
+    - Examples: "Finding your best light...", "Perfecting the pose...", "Styling your photoshoot...", "Get ready for your closeup..."
-    - This turns waiting time into part of the exciting experience.
+- **Progress Indicator (Optional):** A subtle progress bar that complements the animation.

+---

-**Screen 3: The Result Screen**
+### **Screen 3: The Result Screen (Demo)**

-- **What it is:** The glorious outcome.
-A single, beautiful, high-resolution photo of the demo girl in the model's pose, with a professional background.
-- **Visuals:**
-    - The generated photo takes up most of the screen.
+**Purpose:** To present the "wow" moment and immediately pivot the user's excitement into trying the app for themselves.

+**Visuals & UI Elements:**

 - **Headline:** "Your Photoshoot is Ready!"
+- **Generated Image:** The main focus of the screen.
+A single, high-resolution, beautifully generated image of the demo girl in the new pose.
+- **Primary CTA Button:**
-    - **Primary CTA (Call to Action):** A prominent button: **"Now, Try With Your Photo!"** This is the key.
-We immediately pivot from the demo to personal use.
+    - **Label:** **"Now, Try With Your Photo!"**
+    - **Position:** Prominently placed below the image.
+This is the most important action on the screen.
-    - **Secondary Actions:** Smaller icons or buttons for "Download Demo" or "See Another Example".
+- **Secondary Actions:**
+    - Smaller text links or icons below the main CTA.
+    - **"Download Demo":** Allows the user to save the sample image.
+    - **"See Another Example":** Refreshes the screen with a new combination of demo selfie/pose and the resulting generation, or takes the user back to Screen 1 with new demo images.

 ```
 +-------------------------------------------+